Home » Days » International » Countdown to World Day To Combat Desertification And Drought? (2026)

 Impacts of Desertification and Drought

-• Environmental Effects: Loss of biodiversity, soil erosion, and reduced agricultural productivity.
+• Environmental Effects: Loss of biodiversity, soil degradation, and reduced crop productivity.

-• Economic Consequences: Increased costs for food production and greater economic instability in affected regions.
+• Economic Consequences: Increased production costs and instability in agriculture-dependent regions.

 Strategies to Combat Desertification